 - School-level data. - Compare data with benchmarks for the state or the jurisdiction. - Demographic data sets may be the most useful for demonstrating need, though academic data can also be referenced. - Look at data definitions. - Report Card details include Equity Data for academic measures; can be disaggregated by race and economic disadvantage).

-8. LEA Blueprint Implementation Plans: https://aib.maryland.gov/Pages/Blueprint-plans.aspx a.
-List of community schools (question 144)
+9. LEA Blueprint Implementation Plans: https://aib.maryland.gov/Pages/local-school-systems.aspx